 - Self-identification documents; NRIC for local Singaporeans and PR, Passport or EP/WP for foreigners

 If you enjoy your read, don’t forget to share the article on your other platforms.
-With all that said, if you are in any circumstances needing immediate cash or a financial help, you may visit Bugis Credit website – one of the most trustworthy moneylenders in Singapore.
+With all that said, if you are in any circumstances needing immediate cash or financial help, contact Bugis Credit – one of the most trustworthy moneylenders in Singapore.